miguel-2099/Outside-Learning/Azure-Describe-Azure-management-and-governance-ML.md

 Unit 3/9:
   - Comparing pricing calculator and total cost of ownership (TCO):
     - The calculators help understand potential Azure expenses.
 Both are accessible from the internet and both calculators allow you to build out a configuration.
 However, the two calculators have very different purposes:
+      - Pricing calculator: It's designed to give you an estimated cost for provisioning resources in Azure.
+You can get an estiamte for individual resources, build out a solution